 PLEASE NOTE:

 The links in this report will take you to a preview of the article.
-To read the full article and to engage with the team behind the project you will need to take a minute to
+To read the full article and to engage with the team behind the project you will need to take a minute to create a free account on Inpart.

 The platform is completely free for industry and there are no downstream success fees.
 It is funded by institutional subscriptions and is currently in use at 250+ universities and academic institutes worldwide.

-17 top healthcare innovations 2023 infographic
+17 top healthcare innovations 2024 infographic

-Top healthcare innovations infographic
+Healthcare innovations 2024 infographic

 How did we curate our top innovations list?